Paul Cohen: Early life and education

 Cohen was born in Long Branch, New Jersey in 1934, into a Jewish family that had immigrated to the United States from what is now Poland; he grew up in Brooklyn.
 He graduated in 1950, at age 16, from Stuyvesant High School in New York City.

-Cohen next studied at the Brooklyn College from 1950 to 1953, but he left without earning his bachelor's degree when he learned that he could start his graduate studies at the University of Chicago with just two years of college.
+Cohen next studied at Brooklyn College from 1950 to 1953, but he left without earning his bachelor's degree when he learned that he could start his graduate studies at the University of Chicago with just two years of college.
 At Chicago, Cohen completed his master's degree in mathematics in 1954 and his Doctor of Philosophy degree in 1958, under supervision of Antoni Zygmund.
 The title of his doctoral thesis was Topics in the Theory of Uniqueness of Trigonometrical Series.

-In 1957, before the award of his doctorate, Cohen was appointed as an Instructor in Mathematics at the University of Rochester for a year.
+In 1957, before the award of his doctorate, Cohen was appointed as an instructor in mathematics at the University of Rochester for a year.
 He then spent the academic year 1958–59 at the Massachusetts Institute of Technology before spending 1959–61 as a fellow at the Institute for Advanced Study at Princeton.
 These were years in which Cohen made a number of significant mathematical breakthroughs.
 In Factorization in group algebras (1959) he showed that any integrable function on a locally compact group is the convolution of two such functions, solving a problem posed by Walter Rudin.
-In Cohen (1960) he made a significant breakthrough in solving the Littlewood conjecture.
+In Cohen (1960), he made a significant breakthrough in solving the Littlewood conjecture.

 Cohen was a member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.
 On June 2, 1995, Cohen received an honorary doctorate from the Faculty of Science and Technology at Uppsala University, Sweden.